Dashboards#

 WHERE :m2_test: GROUP BY time(1s)

-An example of value for the :m2_test:
+An example of value for the :m2_test: template variable could be:

 m2 actuator stroke A4 test,"time >= '2020-03-05 18:52:00' AND time <= '2020-03-05 19:21:00'"

-in the UI, you jump straight to when the test was performed.
+Then, by selecting m2 actuator stroke A4 test in the UI, you jump straight to when the test was performed.

 Read more about custom template variables in the Chronograf documentation .

-Display multiple graphs in one chart¶
+Displaying multiple graphs in one chart#

 Sometimes it is useful to display multiple graphs in a single chart.
+Additional graph queries can be added by using the + button in the query editor.

 Multiple time series charts (strip charts) are better visualized if the time axis is aligned.
+To align the time axis use the GROUP BY time(:interval:) clause with the same :interval: in each chart query to sample the data in the same time grid.

-Advanced dashboards with Flux¶
+Advanced dashboards with Flux#

 Flux is a data scripting language that provides an extensive library for time series data manipulation.